 - Offers high availability with a service level agreement.

-You can also use a service such as Cloud BigTable – storage in the form of a table with a billion rows, which allows you to store terabytes or even petabytes of information.
-It is a versatile data source that easily integrates with data tools such as Hadoop, Dataflow, and Dataproc.
+You can also use this service as storage in the form of a table with a billion rows, which allows you to store terabytes or even petabytes of information.
+It is a versatile data source that easily integrates with tools like Hadoop, Dataflow, and Dataproc.

 BigQuery differs in the following factors in comparison with the first service: